 Breastfeeding beyond the first year has been something of a hot topic over on The Leaky Boob page this week.
 It started when I shared this image from Health Canada.

 The conversation quickly went from “YAY!” and “awww!” to “gross,” and “that’s sexual abuse of a child.”
-You can check it out yourself here but it may not be too good for your blood pressure and that’s with having delighted the worst of the comments.
+You can check it out yourself here but it may not be too good for your blood pressure and that’s with having deleted the worst of the comments.
 The next day I shared another related post presenting the perspective of a rather well-balanced 12 year old that remembers weaning at 4 years old.
 That thread on Facebook got pretty ugly too.

 As I read through the comments I was a bit puzzled as to what the outcry was about.
 Putting the pieces together I began to see that it came down to what is really just some misunderstandings.
 Myths about breastfeeding beyond the first year and the women that are willing to do so fueled these passionate (AKA really, really angry) responses to these posts.
 Then the mothers that are fine breastfeeding beyond the first year were hurt, feeling judged based on myths that they did not find to be true of themselves.
 Some got defensive.
 And then more misunderstandings happened.
 It was a vicious cycle.

 To help clear up the misunderstanding, let’s take a look at some of the (surprisingly) common myths held about natural duration breastfeeding.

 Myth #1: Moms that breastfeed beyond the first year and definitely into the 3rd year or beyond are trying to keep their children as babies and can’t let go and let them grow up.
 If you don’t stop when they are young, they’ll never stop.